-AAAASF developed this worksheet as a supplement to the AAAASF Surveyor Handbook utilizing the evolving guidance from the Centers for Disease Control (CDC).
+QUAD A developed this worksheet as a supplement to the QUAD A Surveyor Handbook utilizing the evolving guidance from the Centers for Disease Control (CDC).

 CDC: Infection Prevention and Control Recommendations for Healthcare Personnel (Updated February 2, 2022) – This is the general CDC resource as it references hand hygiene, staff training, cleaning & disinfecting, environmental infection control, patient care, non-urgent appointments and elective surgeries/procedures, managing personnel with infection or exposure, and visitor screening and restriction recommendations related to COVID-19.